Catharius/DU-MINIMALIST-HUD/README.md

 * Hud rotation gone for now
 * For advanced users, renderHTML() will now return an array with all hud elements separated, default css can be obtained via renderCSS()

-How to use this script :
+**How to use this script :**
 * You can use the autoconf to make a clean installation of the hud on a piloting seat (Cockpit not supported yet)
 * Download minimalistic_hud.conf and copy paste it in your \Dual Universe\Game\data\lua\autoconf\custom
 * Ingame, just right click on your piloting seat then go to advanced/run custom autoconfigure and select "minimalistic hud"

+* You can also copy/paste the content of hud_on_programming_board.json and paste it on a programming board linked to your dynamic core.
+Using the board will show the hud on your screen so you can repair stuff, use alt + 3 to exit the hud

-My todo list for the next versions:
+**My todo list for the next versions:**
 * Show the ship layout outside of the hud  on a screen for example
 * Cockpit version of the hud
 * Full screen mode with elements names on the ship layout